lineality/Online_Voting_Using_One_Time_Pads/README.md

 - character-sets, language archeology, and the katakana (or romaji-katakana) approach for language approximation
 -

+## How to measure lack of understanding, lack of communication:
+- perhaps as when social change has not become habituated and perception is distorted.

 ## write-in options
 - multiple choice vs. free response systems